JudeRosario/FC-jQuery-Docs/The_Basics.md

 ### Charts from HTML Tables

 You can now directly take data from your HTML tables and convert it into a stunning chart.
-Your table must use standard html markup tags (<th>,<td>,<tr> etc), the FC

-jQuery engine can even validate unevenly spaced rows/columns using the span attribute.
+Your table must use standard html markup tags `(<th>,<td>,<tr> etc)`, the FC jQuery engine can even validate unevenly spaced rows/columns using the span attribute.

 The general syntax to convert a table to a chart is

 	$(".selector").convertToFusionCharts(chartOptions[], convertOptions[]);

-chartOptions is an array that you pass, which defines the charts configuration, in terms of some key metics like those shown below, there are other chartOptions like

-lang, bgcolor, debug mode for a complete list click [here](http://docs.fusioncharts.com/charts/).
+chartOptions is an array that you pass, which defines the charts configuration, in terms of some key metics like those shown below, there are other chartOptions like lang, bgcolor, debug mode for a complete list click [here](http://docs.fusioncharts.com/charts/).

-*Type
+*  Type
-*Data format
+*  Data format
-*Height and Width
+*  Height and Width
-*Renderer
+*  Renderer

 convertOptions is the second array which tells the chart how exactly to interpret the data it gets from the table.
 The main parameters here are

-*Chart Attributes
+*  Chart Attributes
-  *Caption
+  *  Caption
-  *X Axis / Y Axis Names
+  *  X Axis / Y Axis Names
-*Major
+*  Major
-*Label Options
+*  Label Options
-*Legend Options
+*  Legend Options

-It’s that simple,this one function takes all the options needed to parameterize your chart and returns a chart object.  for a complete reference of chartOptions and
+It’s that simple,this one function takes all the options needed to parameterize your chart and returns a chart object.

-convertOptions and the API Reference of convertToFusioncharts click [here](http://docs.fusioncharts.com/charts/).
+For a complete reference of chartOptions and convertOptions and the API Reference of convertToFusioncharts click [here](http://docs.fusioncharts.com/charts/).

 Now let us convert a simple table that looks like this into a chart, the HTML code of the table would look like this,